-Practicing out of Boston, MA, James works with other lawyers of the firm on cases arising under the Clean Water Act, Clean Air Act, National Environmental Policy Act, Endangered Species Act, National Forest Management Act, Federal Land Policy & Management Act, and Comprehensive Environmental Response, Compensation, & Liability Act.
-James also advises tech clients with compliance, sustainability, and ESG matters.
+He also has experience with permitting and defending projects on public lands, with particular emphasis on renewable energy development.
+He has worked on cases arising under the Clean Water Act, Clean Air Act, National Environmental Policy Act, Endangered Species Act, National Forest Management Act, Federal Land Policy & Management Act, and Comprehensive Environmental Response, Compensation, & Liability Act.
+James also maintains a pro bono litigation practice focused on gun violence prevention.

 Prior to joining Marten Law, James clerked for Chief Judge Brian M. Morris of the United States District Court, District of Montana in Great Falls, MT.
 He graduated from Harvard Law School (cum laude) where he was Editor-in-Chief of the Harvard Environmental Law Review, while also earning an MPP from the John F. Kennedy School of Government.
 He gained significant experience in environmental law while interning for the U.S. Department of Justice and the Natural Resources Defense Council.
-He also interned for the Massachusetts Senate Counsel’s Office and with the Navajo Nation Department of Justice in Window Rock, AZ.
+He also interned for the Navajo Nation Department of Justice in Window Rock, AZ.

 Education & Clerkship

 - J.D., cum laude, Harvard Law School (2020)